syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/faq/How-to-set-tooltip-for-ButtonEdit-Child-buttons.md

 ---
 layout: post
-title: How to set tooltip for ButtonEdit Child buttons
+title: How to set tooltip for ButtonEdit Child buttons | WindowsForms | Syncfusion
 description: How to set tooltip for ButtonEdit Child buttons
 platform: WindowsForms
 control: Tools